Greenreggie10/dash_weather/README.md

 /*The website is built and developed using Visual Studio Code (VS Code).
 /*HTML was used to create the app's content.
 /*CSS & Bootstrap was used to style and format the dashboard.
-/*JavaScript was used to fetch data and dynamically display the weather.
+/*JavaScript was used to fetch data and dynamically display/save the weather in local storage .
 /*All city searches are saved to local storage for retrieval across browser sessions.
-/*Github hosts the repository and published the website.*/
+/*Github published the repository website.

 <!-- URL to hosted site -->
 [live demo](https://greenreggie10.github.io/dash_weather/);